drts01/presentation--ci-cd-101/slides/033-ci-benefits.md

 * Immediate feedback

 Note:
+* Same process;
-* Same process; avoid mistakes and shortcuts
+ * avoid mistakes and shortcuts
-* Assured tests are not skipped
+* tests are not skipped
-* quickly find out impact of code shipped
+* quickly find out impact
+ * of shipped code